 So, to have a Marine sit down face to face with me and admit he is facing PTSD not only demonstrates strength, but it also exhibits the kind of example for others to follow.

 This past Friday, Marty Caraway sat across his desk in the Redwood County Veterans Service Office and told me about the issues he has been facing as he accepts his PTSD diagnosis and gets the help he needs to live with it.

 Marty, who has been face to face with other veterans over the years who are dealing with PTSD, explained it as a psychological ailment that short circuits the fight or flight switch creating within those suffering from PTSD a natural reaction to fight regardless of the circumstance.

 Caraway said those who suffer from PTSD can experience highs and lows and at times may look like someone facing a bipolar disorder, adding things like anxiety and depression can be coupled with those who seem to constantly be on the move doing things and giving one the impression nothing is wrong.

 “PTSD is a chemical response in the brain, and if it is not addressed it can slowly consume you,” said Caraway, adding he has let it consume him for a very long time.

 While he knows there are some who have been able to manage it, others show the signs through their actions, be it avoidance and distance from family and friends or turning to alcohol and/or drugs.

 Marty admitted he had turned to alcohol, and he believed that was seemingly curing the anxiety he would face, but, he added, it also brought out his depression.

-Page 2 of 3 - Yes, he said, it can and often does become a vicious cycle.
+Yes, he said, it can and often does become a vicious cycle.